jberkenbilt/qfs/README.md

   * `-checks` -- output conflict checking data
 * `init-repo` -- initialize a repository
   * See [Sites](#sites)
+  * -clean-repo -- removes all objects under the prefix that are not included by the filter.
+This includes objects that weren't put there by qfs.
 * `init-site` -- initialize a new site
   * See [Sites](#sites)
 * `push`